Rubio slams $1.9T COVID relief bill: Bailout for 'predator' Cuomo, 'irresponsible' Newsom

 Rubio says senators should not be “punked and pressured” into supporting 'fraud' bill

-The coronavirus relief package is a "fraud" because it includes measures that go beyond the scope of providing aid to Americans that struggled during the pandemic, Sen. Marc Rubio said on Wednesday.
+The coronavirus relief package is a "fraud" because it includes measures that go beyond the scope of providing aid to Americans that struggled during the pandemic, Sen. Marco Rubio said on Wednesday.

 "They did the trick.
 It's called the Washington special, right?
 You put out a bill, you call it COVID relief, and people that are on their way to work, what they hear on the news is $1.9 trillion in COVID relief.
 And people are like, OK, that's good because we need relief and $1.9 trillion is a lot of money and so forth.
 The problem is that's not what the bill is," Rubio, R-Fla., told "Fox & Friends."